Updates to making use of the sport & PE premium in Kidderminster, West Midlands

-The London 2012 Olympic and Paralympic Games offered us a chance to inspire the nation to delight in sport.
+The London 2012 Olympic and Paralympic Games offered us a chance to influence the nation to enjoy sport.
 It highlighted the fact that sport should be a vital part of every kid’s education – evidencing the impact of sports premium funding.
-The Government is determined to secure a considerable and long lasting tradition from the games, and to develop children’s pleasure of sport and exercise from an early age.
+The Government is determined to secure a substantial and long lasting tradition from the games, and to develop children’s pleasure of sport and exercise from an early age.

 Kidderminster Sports Premium Allocations news online